LinkedSoftwareDependencies/Article-System-Components/content/configs.md

 A module is considered a collection of components.
 Within object-oriented languages, this can correspond to for example a software library or an application.
 A component is typed as `oo:Component`, which is a _subclass_ of `rdfs:Class`.
-The parameters to construct the component can therefore be defined as an `rdfs:Property` on a component.
+The parameters to construct the component can therefore be defined as a property having that component as its domain.

 Note that the vocabulary does not contain an _interface_ class, because this notion does not exist in JavaScript,